-Foreign Affairs Committee Adopted at the ACSA 95th Annual Convention May 10, 2019 - Ritz Carlton, Dana Point, CA
+Foreign Affairs Committee Adopted at the 96th Annual Convention April 28, 2020

 - 1. We strongly recommend members support ACSA and other industry organizations to continue their vigilance and take any action necessary to preempt contract defaults.
 We commend the rapid response by the International Cotton Association, ACME, ACEA, and WCEA in addressing threats to sanctity of contracts.
 We also encourage the WCEA, ACEA, and CICCA to continue the effective practice of issuing default lists to warn fellow exporters of buyers in default.
 We urge members to consult these lists so that sanctity of contracts can be preserved.
 We also urge members of ACSA and its affiliates of their obligation as members to honor the rules and regulations of each respective organization and that selling to parties and their affiliates who are in default, jeopardizes the ability of parties to resolve outstanding contract disputes. - 2.
 We request ACSA & CCA to urge the Chinese Strategic Reserve to affirm their respect of the ACEA, WCEA & ICA Default lists when selling cotton. - 3.
 We urge ACSA to continue its dialogue with the U.S. Trade Representative (USTR) to keep them apprised of countries (and buyers) where default situations have occurred and local enforcement of arbitration awards has not been effective.
 We also urge congress to maintain USTR as a separate government agency as it presently exists. - 4.
 If ACEA/WCEA decide to publish a sales catalogue as a tool to promote contract sanctity, we urge ACSA members to provide appropriate sales information on a timely basis provided confidentiality is guaranteed. - 5.
-We urge continuing efforts by CI/CCI/Supima to deny licenses and technical services to any foreign mill listed on any of the default lists and applaud their work in assuring this policy continues.
+We urge continuing efforts by CI/CCI/Supima to deny licenses and technical services to any foreign mill listed on any of the default lists and applaud their work in assuring this policy continues. - 6.
+COVID-19 Pandemic Response: Take an active role in corresponding on behalf of our membership concerning the impacts of COVID-19.
+This message should underpin commercial confidence by promoting contract sanctity and be delivered appropriately throughout the supply chain.
+This message should be a cornerstone, which is utilized to respond to supply chain participants who are requesting actions that are contrary to trading rules and the commercial interests of ACSA members.
+We further recommend to work closely with our leaders in Washington including USTR to help alleviate these losses that include carrying charges, storage, demurrage, detention, and market losses due to non-performance from our buyers.